-Location and times: 3rd Tuesday @14:30 in the Victory Hall, Main Hall
+Location and times: 3rd Tuesday @14:30 in the Victoria Hall, Main Hall

 As you travel around this “green and pleasant land”, or indeed the world, have you ever wondered why that hill is smooth and rounded, that one is stepped, another jagged?
 Even why there are hills in that direction and a valley or plain in another or why is that valley ‘U’ shaped and that one ‘V’ shaped?
 Why are different agricultural practises being followed as you move from one area to another or why is a village located where it is?
 The answer is often

 18 June 2019 visit to Norber erratics and Crummackdale unconformity

 This list was compiled by the late Paul Cochrane.
 MANY THANKS PAUL

 Before we start, I am not envisaging anyone will want to read all these!
 The intention is to provide some ideas to cover all tastes and needs.
 The books in each section are NOT in any specific order.

 GENERAL NOTES ON SELECTING BOOKS

 - Be very wary of books on geology published before 1980.
 So many changes in thinking have occurred since the 1960’s renders older books rather misleading.